brootaylor/brootaylor-v2/src/_content/pages/me.md

 permalink: "/about/me.html"

 date: 2021-11-16T16:51:00
-updated: 2021-11-23T11:10:00
+updated: 2021-12-29T01:58:00
 ---

 My wife and I moved to the UK at the tail end of 1995 &mdash; initially for one year &mdash; but as you've probably gathered&hellip; we never left.
 We have 3 teenage children.
 2 sons and a daughter.

-I try and write whenever I get the chance and have [written a few posts](/writing) on various things.
-Here's hoping you'll like some of them or be able to relate to one or two of them in some way.
+I write now and then and have [written a few posts](/writing) on various things.
+Hopefully some of them will resonate.

 ---